GunnerUjjwol/withsecure-homework/README.md

 - How would you deploy your application in a real world scenario?
 What kind of testing, deployment stages or quality gates you would build to ensure a safe production deployment?
   - ANSWER -> First of all, in the real world scenario CICD pipeling needs to be built for deployment purposes to automate the delivery process.
 For build pipeline, following steps in the order should be present - Code Push, Build, Unit tests, Static code analysis, integration tests, automated tests, deployment verification.
 Various deployment environments like development, testing and production environments needs to be maintained.
 Build can only be pushed to production after all quality gates passes.
 Quality gates may include criteria related to test coverage, code quality, performance, security, and compliance.
 To ensure safe production deployment, dployment model such as BlueGreen deployment should be adopted when deploying new version of the application.
 Abundantly test the new environment, and only then switch the traffic to the new environment.
 With this, it provides with the rollback capability to the old environment if the new environment incurs some problem.
     On the other hand, in a real world scenario, the AWS service will be used instead of the test localstack simulator.
 Also, the AWS CloudFormation can be leveraged for templating as Infrastructure as a code solution to bring up the required services.

+### Improvement Areas
+This solution do not use any more AWS services than those configured to be used in locastack image.
+However, there are opportunities to improve this solution by leveraging other AWS services.
+1. AWS Lambda could be leveraged to poll the SQS queue messages.
+2. Instead of dropping invalid submissions, other special SQS queue called Deadletter queue could have been employed to collect the invalid messages.
+This preserves data loss and enables visibility to analyze the nature of erroneous message.
+3. Use cloudwatch eventbridge - add a rule to observe if the preprocessor service terminated, it could atleast be used to trigger a SNS alarm to notify the process is not healthy.
+Better still, another trigger could be to trigger a lambda function that attempts to restart the preprocessor service.
+4. The images could be pushed to the AWS ECR registry.

+Other improvement ideas could be:
+1. Better standardized logging
+2. Use a library for validation
+3.

 ### Deliverable Disclaimers